mdeguzis/documents/packaging/portable-packages-and-binaries.md

 ```
 #!/bin/bash

-# Set library path to a blank value to avoid using system libs
+# Set library path to a blank value to avoid using system libs at runtime
 LD_LIBRARY_PATH=""

 # Launch executable